Last edited by van2006ko on Saturday, June 8th, 2013

 1985 Volvo B-10 #8590

 Volvo B-10 #8590 was the only 40 foot Volvo in-service at SEPTA.
 Built in 1985 to Rhode Island (RIPTA) Specifications but, was rejected by RIPTA and was sent to Allegheny to run on their routes.
 This bus has accrued low mileage over the years which and was rarely seen.
 There were only 50 of these units built in North America; the rest of the 49 went to RIPTA.
 In March of 2009, 8590 made a come back to Philly at the berridge overhaul shops to recieve a fresh coat of paint and new livery stripe stickers.
 During Hurricane Irene the Hershey Bus museum sustained heavy flood waters, 8590 recieved heavy flood damage.
-It has since been restored back to its prime condition.
+Unfortnately, given to the extent of the damage, the bus was sold as scrap.

 8590 at the 1994 SEPTA Bus Roadeo.
 Collection of Doug Diehl